Malemm/react-tutorial-tic-tac-toe-game/README.md

 Developed while following the official React tutorial - https://reactjs.org/tutorial/tutorial.html

 Not using create-react-app.
 React build with manual configuration of webpack, transpiler, and loader.
+Uses Express server.

 ## Steps to run
-Execute
-`npm run start`
-or
-`npm run build` in the main project directory.
+Execute `npm run build`.
 Then directly open the public/index.html in browser.

+Or to access via Express server execute `npm run build` `npm run start` and access localhost/3000 in browser.

 ## Improvements suggested by official React tutorial are also implemented.
 1. Display the location for each move in the format (col, row) in the move history list.